MikeZylka/Ascii-Image-Converter/README.md

 ## INSTALLATION:

-After the repository is downloaded, just type in the following to doenload the program's dependancies:
+After the repository is downloaded, just type in the following to download the program's dependancies:

 ` pip install -r requirements.txt `